Fall Down 7 Times Get Up 8

 Thomas Judd

-Naoki Higashida was only 13 when he wrote The Reason I Jump, a revelatory account of autism from the inside by a nonverbal Japanese child, which became an international success.
+Naoki Higashida was only thirteen when he wrote The Reason I Jump, a revelatory account of autism from the inside by a nonverbal Japanese child, which became an international success.
 Now, in Fall Down 7 Times Get Up 8, he shares his thoughts and experiences as a young man living each day with severe autism.
 In short, powerful chapters, Higashida explores school memories, family relationships, the exhilaration of travel, and the difficulties of speech.
-He also allows listeners to experience profound moments we take for granted, like the thought-steps necessary for him to register that it’s raining outside.
+He also allows readers to experience profound moments we take for granted, like the thought-steps necessary for him to register that it’s raining outside.
 Acutely aware of how strange his behavior can appear to others, he aims throughout to foster a better understanding of autism and to encourage society to see people with disabilities as people, not as problems.

 Praise for Fall Down 7 Times Get Up 8